Agent API (window.midas)

 The response may include two kinds of warnings.
 Top-level result.warnings contains data preparation warnings such as exclusion of rows with missing values. result.data.warnings contains model execution warnings such as convergence issues.
 Rows with missing values in any response or explanatory variable are excluded from analysis.
 The number of excluded rows is available in diagnosticSummary.nIncomplete.

 Specify family as 'gaussian' (default), 'binomial', 'poisson', 'gamma', or 'negative-binomial'.
+See GLM for guidance on choosing a family.
 Use link to set the link function.
 When omitted, the default link for the family is used.

 | family | Default link | Available links |